Woman Shows Up at Hospital with 61 Pound Uterine Fibroid

 Doctors still aren’t sure what causes fibroids.
 However, research suggests it has to do with a combination of hormones and genetics.
 Estrogen and progesterone both promote the growth of fibroids.
 As far as heredity, African-American women are more likely to develop fibroids—and at an earlier age.
 Also, if any woman’s mother or sisters have fibroids, it is likely she will develop them as well.

-It is critical that women seek professional help immediately if uterine fibroids are suspected.
-To learn more about your options for non-surgical fibroid treatment through embolization, reach out to The Fibroid Treatment Collective to schedule your free consultation.big fibroids large news size
+It is critical that women seek professional help immediately if uterine fibroids are suspected. learn more about your options for non-surgical fibroid treatment and everything there is know about fibroids.big fibroids large news size